 - Add flaxseed meal to a kiwi and kale smoothie

-- Use flaxseed meal in energy bars
+- Use flaxseed meal in healthy oatmeal cookies and energy bars

 - Make a flaxseed egg and add to cauliflower hash browns

 I haven’t said too much about flaxseed oil yet.
 Yes, it is good for you, too.
 It’s an excellent source of ALA (even more so than ground flaxseeds), but with the oil, you don’t get the fiber content so essential to great health.